coder285-hub/Kartiks-projects/sql-project/DESIGN.md

 In addition to the functionality of an online shop, this database will include user reviews, suggestions, author interactions, and community forums.
 It seeks to meet the different demands of book lovers, from casual readers to devoted bibliophiles.

 ## ENTITTIES
-* Books, which represent specific items offered in the shop.
+* Books: which represent specific items offered in the shop.

-* Writers: Contains information on book writers.
+* Authors: Contains information on book writers.

 * Customers: Stores information on customers who engage with the site.